Gnocchi Mac and Cheese

 Step six

-Shred the two cheeses and add them along with a little salt to the pan and whisk until the cheese has melted and the sauce has thickened.
+Shred the white cheddar and Gruyère, add them along with salt, pepper, and pinch of nutmeg to the pan, and whisk until the cheese has melted and the sauce has thickened.

 Step seven

-Place the gnocchi in a baking dish and pour the sauce over it.
+Place the cooked gnocchi in a baking dish and pour the sauce over the pasta.
+(C)

 Step eight